 So why make mashed potatoes in an Instant Pot?
 Well, for starters, they’re incredibly quick and easy to make this way.
 Simply add your peeled and cubed potatoes to the pot with some water, set it to pressure cook, seal, and let it do its thing.
 In just minutes, you’ll have perfectly cooked potatoes that are ready to be mashed.

 Another benefit of making mashed potatoes in an Instant Pot is that they end up being super creamy and smooth.
 This is thanks to the steam that’s generated during cooking, which breaks down the potatoes and makes them extra fluffy.
-So, if you’re looking for the perfect mashed potato recipe, give this Instant Pot method a try—you won’t be disappointed!
+If you’re looking for the perfect mashed potato recipe, give this Instant Pot method a try—you won’t be disappointed!

 See recipe card below this post for ingredient quantities and full instructions.

-- Russet potatoes – Make sure you cut them into evenly-sized pieces so they’re all done cooking at the same time.
+• Russet potatoes – Make sure you cut them into evenly sized pieces so they’re all done cooking at the same time.

-- Water – If your tap water has an “off” taste, use filtered water for the best tasting Instant Pot mashed potatoes.
+• Water – If your tap water has an “off” taste, use filtered water for the best-tasting Instant Pot mashed potatoes.

-- Unsalted butter – Salted butter is fine too, but you’ll want to add less salt when seasoning later.
+• Unsalted butter – Salted butter is fine too, but you’ll want to add less salt when seasoning later.

-- Milk – Whole milk is best, but other varieties will work; the mashed potatoes just won’t be quite as rich.
+• Milk – Whole milk is best, but other varieties will work; the mashed potatoes just won’t be quite as rich.

-- Sour cream – Making mashed potatoes with sour cream gives them a rich, creamy texture and just the right amount of tangy flavor!
+• Sour cream – Making mashed potatoes with sour cream gives them a rich, creamy texture and just the right amount of tangy flavor!

-- Kosher salt and black pepper
+• Kosher salt and black pepper

 Variations

-- Swap the sour cream for cream cheese for thicker mashed potatoes.
+• Swap the sour cream for cream cheese for thicker mashed potatoes.

-- Garnish the potatoes with minced fresh chives.
+• Garnish the potatoes with minced fresh chives.

-- Fold in shredded Parmesan cheese after mashing the potatoes.
+• Fold in shredded Parmesan cheese after mashing the potatoes.

 How to Make Instant Pot Mashed Potatoes